willfurnass/sheffield_hpc/hpc/installing-software.rst

 load appropriate versions of GCC and / or CMake, potentially run a specific script (e.g. ./autogen.sh or ./build), configure the build options and then compile the source code.

-e.g. compiling a more modern version of the ``make`` program on the ShARC cluster:
+e.g. compiling a more modern version of the ``make`` program on the Stanage cluster:

 .. note::